 There isn’t any insulative material quite as warm and comfortable as down.
 Unfortunately using down has one major downside- it naturally can’t repel moisture.
-Mountain Hardwear created Q.Shield, an incredible insulation using a combination of down and water-resistant technology.
+Mountain Hardwear created Q.Shield, incredible insulation using a combination of down and water-resistant technology.

-Every outdoor enthusiast that ventures out in chilly temps needs a high quality down-style jacket for warmth.
+Every outdoor enthusiast that ventures out in chilly temps needs a high-quality down-style jacket for warmth.
 Rather than going with a traditional down puffer, step up your game with the Kelvinator jackets.
 Not only will them keep you warm but also dry.

 If you’ve been looking for a new jacket to add to your closet or are tired of having to add a waterproof shell over your current down jacket, take a peek at this line.

 Before getting into the pros and cons of these jackets, here is a rundown of the details.
 First off, the Kelvinator line has 3 different jackets:

 - Men’s Original:

 - Color options – Golden Brown, Black, Hardwear Navy/Rocket and Shark/Titanium